History of the Germans in Baltimore: 20th century

 In the year 1900, the city's German population was 34,000, according to the United States Census.
-In 1900 there were over 30 congregations in Baltimore that were holding Sunday services in German.
+Around 1900 there were over 30 congregations in Baltimore that were holding Sunday services in German.
 By 1914, the number had risen to 94,000, 20% of city's population.
 During the 19th Century, many of the city's public schools were known as "German-English".
 By the 1920s, one third of Baltimore's public schools still offered German-language curricula and a quarter of Baltimoreans could still speak German fluently.
 Up until World War I the notes from the Baltimore City Council were published in both German and English.

 Before and during World War II, many Jewish refugees fled from Germany to Baltimore.
 By the end of the War they numbered 3,000.

-Holy Cross Roman Catholic Church in the Federal Hill neighborhood, was listed as a German parish until 1959.
+Holy Cross Roman Catholic Church, in the Federal Hill neighborhood, was listed as a German parish until 1959.
 The church had historically played an important institutional role for South Baltimore's large German community.

-The last German-language publication in Baltimore, the "Baltimore Correspondent" (formerly "Der Deutsche Correspondent"), finally ceased publication in 1976.
+The last German-language publication in Baltimore, the Baltimore Correspondent (formerly Der Deutsche Correspondent), finally ceased publication in 1976.